MarcusRLE/Advent-of-Code/README.md

 ---

-Each day is fully self-contained, so you can run any of them independently.
+Each year is fully self-contained, so you can run any of them independently.